3 July 2020 – latest updates:

 Health Secretary Matt Hancock has already said that it would be nearly impossible for the government to supply face masks, and the medical-grade masks that do exist should be kept for health workers on the frontline.

 Surgical masks are single-use products that should be replaced as soon as they are damp or after one use – another reason why they are unlikely to be a practical solution for sustained daily use.
+At around 60p per mask, the cost of using several per day could really add up.
 They are also non-recyclable.

-You should also be wary of high-grade or surgical masks for sale online, as they are likely to be sold at inflated prices, and could even be fake.
+You should also be wary of high-grade or surgical masks for sale on online marketplaces, as they are likely to be sold at inflated prices, and could even be fake.

 Dust masks and anti-pollution masks